sourceduty/ChatGPT/README.md

 > "*I'm not overwhelmed by this repo or GitHub account, and I will continue to add more custom GPTs to this repo in the future.*"

-> "*Feedback: Scrolling down the list of custom GPTs should be a lot easier and without a button that delays the scrolling.*"
+> "*Feedback: Scrolling down the list of custom GPTs should be a lot easier and without a button that delays the scrolling.
+I can't scroll down because of the button delaying the scrolling.*"

 <br>
 </details>